For more information or to ask any copyright questions not answered in this guide, please contact:

 Can limits be exceeded?

 Yes, although additional payment may be required.
-See Sue Morin in the Library to arrange a transactional license through Access Copyright.
+See Sue Morin in the Library to arrange a transactional licence through Access Copyright.

 Permitted uses